rafiko1/jigsaw-multilingual-competition/README.md

 ### Data and model files
 1. HuggingFace models are downloaded directly via API so there is no need to manually download them.
-2. FastText monolingual models can be downloaded [here](https://fasttext.cc/docs/en/crawl-vectors.html).
-Our model code uses bin model files (e.g., cc.es.300.bin).
-3. Translations of the Toxic 2018 dataset and pseudo-labels for public LB 9372, public LB 9500, public LB 9537 (used as sample inputs to training) can be found [here](https://www.kaggle.com/leecming/multilingual-toxic-comments-training-data).
+2. Translations of the Toxic 2018 dataset and pseudo-labels for public LB 9372, public LB 9500, public LB 9537 (used as sample inputs to training) can be found [here](https://www.kaggle.com/leecming/multilingual-toxic-comments-training-data).

 ### Setup